andGarc/ag-blog/content/blog/py-switcher.md

 ### TL;DR
 - Before version 3.10, Python never had a feature similar to the switch statement in other programming languages
 - Dictionary mapping can be used as a work around
-- Keys act as cases in a swith statement
+- Keys act as cases in a switch statement

 >Why did the Python dictionary break up with the JS object?
 >Because the dictionary found the object too "undefined"